musti1/user-wish-list-api/README.md

 # User Product Wish List Api
 This project is build in Javascript (NodeJs).
 Using Domain Driven Design Pattern And Postgres as Database.
+It is a basic backend project to store and retrieve products, wishlist and user info.
 # Available Scripts
 In the project directory, you can run: